s1eepyCatto/Artist_Rally/README.md

 - Each artist must create a account so that they can edit anything in case of change
 - This marker then becomes visible to those interested in the stamp rally

+# Update Log
+#### Update: 21/06/26 11:26PM
+    - users now have to sign in to favorite (see example sign ins in data/account.json if you want test data)
+    - Favourites and accounts are currently static data (so any changes or new data will not be shown)
+    - my next goal is to be able to store real data

 # File explaination
 1. index.html => the first page which lets you select which convention you are attending
     - index.js so far is only used for redirection to convention_map.html